 Wole Technology and Qianjun Technology have entered into an intellectual property right license agreement, and Renren Network and Renren Games have entered into an intellectual property right license agreement.
 Each of these two intellectual property right license agreements contain substantially the same terms as the intellectual property right license agreement between Qianxiang Shiji and Qianxiang Tiancheng.
-Under the intellectual property right license agreement between Qianxiang Shiji and Qianxiang Tiancheng.
-Under the intellectual property right license agreement between Wole Technology and Qianjun Technology, Wole Technologyhas granted a non-exclusive and non-transferable license, without sublicense rights, to Qianjun Technology to use certain online video-related intellectual property owned by Wole Technology.
+Under the intellectual property right license agreement between Wole Technology and Qianjun Technology, Wole Technology has granted a non-exclusive and non-transferable license, without sublicense rights, to Qianjun Technology to use certain online video-related intellectual property owned by Wole Technology.
 Under the intellectual property right license agreement between Renren Network and Renren Games, Renren Network has granted a non-exclusive and non-transferable license, without sublicense rights, to Renren Games to use certain intellectual property rights owned by Renren Network.
 The current term of the intellectual property right license agreement between Wole Technology and Qianjun Technology expires on October 26, 2015, and the term can be extended for another five years with both parties' consent.
-The current term of the intellectual property right license agreement between Renren Games expires on November 30, 2017, and the term will be automatically extended for additional one year terms unless either party provides the other party with notice of its desire to terminate this agreement.
+The current term of the intellectual property right license agreement between Renren Network and Renren Games expires on November 30, 2017, and the term will be automatically extended for additional one year terms unless either party provides the other party with notice of its desire to terminate this agreement.

 Equity Interest Pledge Agreements.
 Pursuant to equity interest pledge agreements between Qianxiang Shiji and each of the shareholders of Qianxiang Tiancheng pledge all of their equity interests in Qianxiang Tiancheng to Qianxiang Shiji, to guarantee Qianxiang Tiancheng and its shareholders' performance of their obligations under, where applicable, (i) the loan agreements, (ii) the exclusive technical service agreement, (iii) the intellectual property right license agreement and (iv) the equity option agreements.
-If Qianxiang Tiancheng and/or any of its shareholders breach their contractual obligations under the aforesaid agreements, Qianxiang Shiji, as the pledgee, will be entitled to certain rights and entitlements, including the priority in receiving payments by the evaluation or proceeds from the auction or sale of whole or part of the pledged equity interests of Qianxiang Tiancheng shall not transfer or assign the pledged equity interests, or incur or allow any encumbrance that would jeopardize Qianxiang Shiji's interests.
-The equity interest pledge has become effective and will expire on the earlier of: (i) the date on which Qianxiang Tiancheng and its shareholders have fully performed their obligations under the intellectual property right license agreement to fully satisfy its rights under such agreements; (ii) the enforcement of the pledge by Qianxiang Shiji pursuant to the terms and conditions under this agreement to fully satisfy its rights under such agreements; or (iii) the completion of the transfer of all equity interests of Qianxiang Tiancheng by the shareholders of Qianxiang Tiancheng and its shareholders have fully performed their obligations under the intellectual property right license agreement and the equity option agreements; or (iii) the completion of the transfer of all equity interests of Qianxiang Tiancheng by the shareholders of Qianxiang Tiancheng is hold by such shareholders.
+If Qianxiang Tiancheng and/or any of its shareholders breach their contractual obligations under the aforesaid agreements, Qianxiang Shiji, as the pledgee, will be entitled to certain rights and entitlements, including the priority in receiving payments by the evaluation or proceeds from the auction or sale of whole or part of the pledged equity interests of Qianxiang Tiancheng in accordance with legal procedures.
+Without Qianxiang Shiji's prior written consent, shareholders of Qianxiang Tiancheng shall not transfer or assign the pledged equity interests, or incur or allow any encumbrance that would jeopardize Qianxiang Shiji's interests.
+During the term of this agreement, Qianxiang Shiji is entitled to collect all of the dividends or other distributions, if any, derived from the pledged equity interests.
+The equity interest pledge has become effective and will expire on the earlier of: (i) the date on which Qianxiang Tiancheng and its shareholders have fully performed their obligations under the loan agreements, the exclusive technical service agreement, the intellectual property right license agreement and the equity option agreements; (ii) the enforcement of the pledge by Qianxiang Shiji pursuant to the terms and conditions under this agreement to fully satisfy its rights under such agreements; or (iii) the completion of the transfer of all equity interests of Qianxiang Tiancheng by the shareholders of Qianxiang Tiancheng to another individual or legal entity designated by Qianxiang Shiji pursuant